micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-And behold, they shrieked _and_ screamed, What have You to do with us, _Jesus_, Son of God?
+And behold, they shrieked and screamed, What have You to do with us, Jesus, Son of God?
 Have You come to torment us before the appointed time?